A History of Caring

 Inspired by Dr. Evans’ vision for innovative care, the founders of the Ronald McDonald House in New Hyde Park—Lyn Jurick, a trustee at LIJ (now Northwell Health System); Irving Klein, a prominent McDonald’s owner/ operator; and Dr. Philip Lanzkowsky, the chief of staff of Schneider Children’s Hospital (now Cohen Children’s Medical Center of New York)—knew the Long Island and Queens community would support families traveling far from home for their children’s treatment.

-The Ronald McDonald House in New Hyde Park was the 100th house in the system and opened with 18 rooms on September 29, 1986.
+The Ronald McDonald House in New Hyde Park has a rich history.
+It was the 100th house in the system and opened with 18 rooms on September 29, 1986.
 Since that day, the House has expanded to 42 bedrooms, eight kitchens—including two Kosher kitchens—laundry facilities, a library and numerous indoor and outdoor spaces where families come together as a community.

-To date, more than 33,000 families have been given a comfortable bed to sleep in, warm meals served by extraordinary volunteers, and have been surrounded by other moms, dads, aunts, uncles, brothers, and sisters who comfort each other during every setback and celebrate every milestone together.
+To date, extraordinary volunteers have provided more than 33,000 families with a comfortable bed to sleep in and warm meals.
+Other moms, dads, aunts, uncles, brothers, and sisters have surrounded them, comforting each other during every setback and celebrating every milestone together.

 Our Ronald McDonald House founders created a community that serves more than 3,500 families each year—and is still growing.
-Ronald McDonald House Charities New York Metro is now expanding to meet the needs of families in our community through the operation of a Ronald McDonald House in New Hyde Park and two Ronald McDonald Family Rooms at Stony Brook Children’s Hospital.
+Ronald McDonald House Charities New York Metro is now expanding to meet the needs of families in our community through the operation of a Ronald McDonald House in New Hyde Park.
+As well as two Ronald McDonald Family Rooms at Stony Brook Children’s Hospital.

 Become part of this compassionate community of support and to give to our cause.